m516/GAME/documents/RPi/Development/README.md

 Study how this project works and read the built-in README very well.
 It will be your friend as you setup your Pi.

+Also, deploy the code that already exists in the project.
+In doing so, you will build the code for the first time.
+This build will trigger a configuration dialog specific to your instance of Visual Studio that asks for the hostname/password of your Pi.
+If you fill these out correctly, Visual Studio will connect to the Raspberry Pi via SSH and install its own packages on your Pi.These packages will enable you to remotely deploy and debug your code.
+Once it has successfully deployed, you proably won't need the pre-existing C++ code in this project anymore, so you can get rid if it.
 ![Image](documents/RPi/Development/images/05.png)

 ## 5. Configure Your Project
+Right now, your project is set up to use the WiringPi library that came with the Pi's OS.
+Our project relies on [SFML](https://www.sfml-dev.org/), and that is a library that must be installed on your Pi and is not registered by Visual Studio.
+This section is dedicated to configuring the Pi and Visual Studio to support remote development with the SFML library.

 Go to the Properties editor for your new project.
 ![Image](documents/RPi/Development/images/06.png)

 A window like this should pop up.
 Go to the Linker/Input setting to configure the libraries that should be included when Visual Studio builds your code.
 ![Image](documents/RPi/Development/images/07.png)

 Edit the Library Dependencies option if necessary.